Geospatial Intelligence for Environmental Compliance and Assessment( GIECA)

 The first phase of the project was called GIEDA (Geospatial Intelligence for Environmental Damage Assessment).
 It focused on finding good methods to detect and assess environmental damage using satellite data.
 A special workshop with the Copernicus GEOINT4ENV project showed how these tools have already helped in real-life cases.

 This phase also introduced how drones and AI can add more detail and help with inspections.
-The first project reports are available under project outputs.

 Next Phase(2025-2027): GIECA